 Schizophrenia & Delusional Disorders – Points to Remember

-Important Points Related to Schizophrenic & Delusional disorders
+Important Points Related to Schizophrenic & Delusional Disorders

 • The main types of schizophrenia are hebephrenic schizophrenia, catatonic schizophrenia, paranoid schizophrenia & schizoaffective type, etc.